 I had and MRI done and it showed that I had an L4 L5 herniated disc and impingement on the S1.
 As time went on I still continued to do my weight lifting.
 Eventually the pain got worse and started going into my left leg and left foot.
 Depending on the day, I have pain and numbness starting from my lower back and going into my butt, left leg, and left foot.

 I decided to quit weight training while I received treatment.
-My job is demanding enough where I need to stand on my feet all day and perform some physical activity, this is straining enough.
+My job is demanding enough where I need to stand on my feet all day and perform some physical activity, this is painful enough.
 I have tried chiropractic therapy for 1 month as suggested by my pain management doctor.
 I didn’t really notice any improvements from that.
 I have also been undergoing Physical Therapy.
 Physical Therapy definitely helps and makes me feel better but it’s only temporary relief.
 I try to go at least once per week.
 I work Monday through Friday over night, so I try to go to physical therapy on Friday’s when I get off work so I can just relax for the weekend.
-I’m also taking oxycodone for pain medication on an as needed basis.
+I’m also taking an opioid, NSAID, and a muscle relaxer for pain medication on an as needed basis.
 Physical therapy definitely helps improve my quality of life.
 I went to a few different places before I found a good physical therapist.
 I’m very happy with the place I go to now.

 I have also tried 3 epidural shots.
 I didn’t really feel much relief from the shots.
 I would say that they worked for a few days but they wore off pretty quickly.
 I don’t think I’m going to try them again.
 My doctor suggested a 4th shot but I’m still debating if I should try it again.

 So as of now I am dealing with my herniated disc issues with Physical Therapy and Pain Medication.
 I am trying to develop an exercise regimen for myself and just change my fitness goals completely.
-I am going to avoid doing any exercises that compress my spine such as heavy squats, clean and jerk, and dead-lifts.
+I am going to avoid doing any exercises that compress my spine such as heavy squats, clean and jerk, and deadlift.
 I’m going to focus on strengthening my back and abdomen muscle mainly to help support good posture.
 I’m also going to include stretching and some cardio sessions.
 I’m probably going to perform this like 3 days per week.
 I feel like I just need to start exercising again but in an intelligent way.
-Obviously I won’t be able to perform my power-lifting routines again.
+Obviously, I will not be able to perform my heavy lifting routines again.
 As you get older things have to change anyway.
 My goals now are to just take care of my back and stay in shape.